SomeProfoundName/Collins_CCC10/README.md

 # CCC 10

-This is a repository of webpages, where I was learning front-end.
+This is a repository contains a collection of webpages, where I was learning front-end.
+This was taught at a coding course at The Albany

 ### Lessons
 The lessons folder is gradual progress through HTML and CSS.